 “The Student (2016)” by Kirill Serebrennikov

 Considered by Papiro & Mint the best movie of 2016, The Student is a hidden pearl from Russia that talks about a young boy that becomes a feverish catholic and starts imposing his beliefs through the school that he goes to, shaking the educational system around him.
 More than that, The Student is a beautifully constructed film about fanaticism that tackles delicate subjects as religious ignorance, the responsibility of schools towards acceptance and homosexuality and free speech in Russia.
 Definitely not very known, but a very important movie from 2016.

 “Manchester by the Sea (2016)” by Kenneth Lonergan

 Nominated for 6 Academy Awards and having won an Oscar for Best Actor and Original Screenplay, Manchester By the Sea may seem like a regular drama, but it’s so perfectly made that is impossible to not consider it a great film.
-With a very touching story about loss and self-forgiveness, Kenneth Lonergan builds a film on the snowy harbors of an american city called Manchester, where a character name Lee Chandler must face his own demons.
-With an extremely subtle script and delicate direction, Manchester By the Sea is one of my favourites movies of the year for its deep and human touch.
+With a very touching story about loss and self-forgiveness, Kenneth Lonergan builds a film on the snowy harbors of an American city called Manchester, where a character name Lee Chandler must face his own demons.
+With an extremely subtle script and delicate direction, Manchester By the Sea is one of my favorites movies of the year for its deep and human touch.

 “Personal Shopper (2016)” by Oliver Assays